Eeonum/alpha-compiler/README.md

 Equity(22 [AADI])   False   False   -4043797.0  4.731842e+07
 ```
 Congratulations, this works boss!

+### Bug Fix:

+1. For the zipline-reload version of zipline, AssetFinder is not able to fetch ticker information; the fix is to replace .env/lib/python/site-packages/zipline/assets/assets.py with zipline_mod/assets.py.

 ### *Tips*
 * If you have multiple zipline projects which employ different set of fundamentals features, make sure to change ```FN = "SF1.npy"``` to not overwrite the existing data at alpha-compiler/alphacompiler/data/load_quandl_sf1.py and ```self.data_path = zipline_root() + '/data/SF1.npy'``` at alpha-compiler/alphacompiler/data/sf1_fundamentals.py.
 After the changes, you need to again update the package like you did at step 4.2.